DiantArts/CodingStyle/README.md

 }
 ```

-Use `this->` for methods but not for member variables.
+Use `this->` for methods and public variables but not for member variables.

-Avoid std::function when possible.
+Avoid ::std::function when possible.

 Filename and classname for interfaces and abstracts classes must be as follows :
 ```cpp